Skip to main content

 Readily available Rocks and Minerals

-Here is a list of some rocks and minerals that look great and are still relatively inexpensive (at the time this article was written):
+Here is a list of rocks and minerals that look great and are still relatively inexpensive (at the time this article was written).
+If my speculations are effective, many of these rocks should become more expensive over time:

 • Pope Creek Brecciated Jasper